 ½ head of green cabbage, shredded

-4 green onions, chopped
+4 green onions, sliced

-1 package Top Ramen Chicken-flavored Noodles
+1 package Top Ramen Chicken-flavored Noodles, broken

 2 Tablespoons sesame seeds